Friday, September 24, 2010

 *In the closing credits, the producers thank something called Duck's Breath Mystery Theatre, a reference to the seminal West Coast comedy troupe who gave the world such memorable characters as quasi-hippie Randee of the Redwoods and pop culture critic Ian Sholes.
 Some of Kevin's more memorable lines were inspired by Shoales' bon mots.

-Kirbo responds in kind: “You’re just pissed off ‘n’ bitter* because you haven’t had sex in, what, a year?
+Kirbo responds in kind: “You’re just pissed off ‘n’ bitter" because you haven’t had sex in, what, a year?
 Two years?”

-The peaceful turn this scene has taken is ruined by FuckFace - it is truly amazing how many times in the film he does this.
-He just barges in a la Jules, looking coolly and elegantly wasted in his RayBan sunglasses held together with a safety pin (it’s night-time), sax strapped to his back like an M-16 rifle, gripping a bottle of some sort of brown liquor (with a paper bag over it, just to show us he’s hardcore): “I just can’t deal with the little missus,” he croaks.
+The peaceful turn this scene has taken is ruined by FuckFace – it is truly amazing how many times in the film he does this.
+He barges in a la Jules, looking coolly and elegantly wasted in his RayBan sunglasses held together with a safety pin (it’s nighttime), sax strapped to his back like an M-16 rifle, gripping a bottle of some sort of brown liquor (with a paper bag over it, just to show us he’s hardcore): “I just can’t deal with the little missus,” he croaks.
 “Can I crash?”
-Kev and Kirb let him in a way that informs us: We do this all the time!
+Kev and Kirb laugh and let him in a way that informs us: We do this all the time!
 To the left, Schumacher, wearing a chimney sweep's outfit, strokes his chin: “Crikey, did I make this obvious enough?”

 If you think about it, this scene is an exact repeat of the previous one.
 Also: Kirbo mentions he had met Dale Biberman “tonight” which means all the previous action has happened on the same night.
 I remember staying up that late at that age and doing a bunch of shit but holy schnikes, these peeps are busy busy busy (either that, or no one on the crew noticed the time discrepancy).
-Are we to believe that Jules changed into an entire different outfit, that everybody went to St. Elmo’s and got drunk, that Alec and Leslie went back to their yuppie loft and began refurbishing it.
+Are we to believe that Jules changed into an entire different outfit, that everybody went to St. Elmo’s and got drunk, that Alec and Leslie went back to their shoe-loft and began refurbishing it.

 SCENE V: GEORGETOWN STREET -DAY

 Conspicuous consumption: Awwww, Alec and Leslie ARE buying that new long couch!
 Thanks, Senator Hodges!
 Jules and Leslie are pouring out of a boutique with many bags (a frequent sight on the East and West Coast in the 1980s).
-Another 80s trope pops up just seconds later, with some rich yuppie dickface coming on to Jules: “Hi, beautiful.
+Another '80s trope pops up just seconds later, with some rich yuppie dickface coming on to Jules: “Hi, beautiful.
 Like Porsches?”
 This was a halcyon time when that line could actually work.

 The gang prepares to go on a tri-state shopping spree

-FuckFace is (natch) chatting up some chickies on the street corner wearing another in his line of twisted, ill-fitting skinny ties (this one is stuffed incongruously into a button-necked shirt, just to show his ongoing rapacious cluelessness).
+FuckFace is (natch) chatting up some ladies on the street corner wearing another in his line of twisted, ill-fitting skinny ties (this one is stuffed incongruously into a button-necked shirt, just to show his ongoing rapacious cluelessness).
 Alec has just gotten him a job as a “pollster” which it seems FuckFace barely even knows what that is.
 The gang zips off to St. Elmo’s Bar in Jules' trendy open-air Jeep Cherokee, and Les drops the bomb on all of them about Alec working for crusty ol’ Senator Hodges.

 KIRBO: What's the four-time president of Georgetown's Young Democrats doing working for a Republican Senator?